Partial compactification of stability manifolds via massless semistable objects: Two-dimensional stability spaces

+Each heart of a stability condition in $\Stab{\Lambda_{2,1,0}}$ is algebraic, see \cite[Lems.~7.4 and 7.5]{BPP17}, so by \cref{prop:massless stables = algebraic simples} the boundary strata correspond to the simple objects of these hearts (up to isomorphism and shift), \ie there is one stratum where each of $s$ and $t_n$ for $n\in \Z$ is massless.
+It follows from \cref{prop:lax closure} that the massless object of each boundary stratum can take any phase in $\R$.

-The Speiser graph has vertices $\Z \times \N$ with edges $(m,0)$ to $(m+1,0)$ and $(m,n)$ to $(m,n+1)$ for $m\in\Z$ and $n\in \N$.
-This is a tree as predicted by Conjecture~\ref{Speiser conjecture 1}.
-Moreover, the random walk on the Speiser graph is recurrent by Theorem~\ref{recurrence criterion}, as predicted by Conjecture~\ref{Speiser conjecture 2}.
-The twist $\twist_{s}$ acts by an isometry without fixed points on $\eqstab{\Lambda_{2,1,0}} \cong \C$ and therefore acts by a translation of $\C$.
-This is illustrated in Figure~\ref{lambda figure}.
+The twist $\twist_{s}$ preserves the stratum labelled by $s$ and sends that labelled by $t_n$ to that labelled by $t_{n+1}$.
+Its square $\twist_{s}^2$ acts trivially on the Grothendieck group, so the strata labelled by the $t_n$ map to one of two points in charge space according to whether $n$ is even or odd.
+The space $\PStabQ{\Lambda_{2,1,0}}$ is obtained by collapsing each boundary stratum to a point.
+The twist $\twist_{s}$ acts by an isometry without fixed points on $\PStab{\Lambda_{2,1,0}} \cong \C$ and therefore acts by a translation of $\C$.
+This is illustrated in \cref{fig:lambda}.